WTMBerlin/jscc-welcomeguide/README.md

 [Github](https://github.com/) is the tool we use to share and upload our projects.
 You will need a Github account and a basic knowledge of how to use it.

+:raising_hand: Feel free to check our [short intro](https://www.youtube.com/watch?v=NHwiSlz4Bi4&list=PLNBb8OktVDKvAbiQIeQqSo0YFYtn3wLAI&index=2&t=4s) for start getting familiarized with Git.

-We recommend you to go through [this guide](https://towardsdatascience.com/getting-started-with-git-and-github-6fcd0f2d4ac6) to learn how to work with both of them.
+We recommend you to also go through [this guide](https://towardsdatascience.com/getting-started-with-git-and-github-6fcd0f2d4ac6) to learn how to work with both of them.
 It is a bit long but very complete, and you will get a good understanding on how to use them from scratch, and be able to use them during the course.

+Now is time to prove your git learnings playing a little! :point_right: [https://learngitbranching.js.org/](https://learngitbranching.js.org/)

 #### :innocent: This is the basic set up you will need for the first lesson.
 Continue to get the tools for the rest of the course.